wvwwvwwv/scalable-concurrent-containers/README.md

 assert_eq!(entry_ref, (&1, &0));
 ```

 ## TreeIndex

 [TreeIndex](#TreeIndex) is a B+ tree variant optimized for read operations.
 The `ebr` module enables it to implement lock-free read and scan methods.

 ### Examples

-Key-value pairs can be inserted, read, and removed, and the `read` method is lock-free.
+Key-value pairs can be inserted, read, and removed.

 ```rust
 use scc::TreeIndex;